ardhyaandien/Projects/README.md

 - Maximisation: A code used to test a function
 - my_rnorm: Create mathematical functions rnorm, rchisq and rt in r.
 - NGN2 and Hes5: Python code as part of my Master's dissertation on proteins HES5 and NGN2.
 The code includes: data cleaning and visualisation, correlation, decomposition, cross-correlation and lag cross correlation.
+- NGN2 and Hes5 (R): R code as part of the HES5 and NGN2 project.
+The code includes missing data imputation, K-nearest neighbours algorithm, dynamic time warping and within-cluster sum of squares.